Japan may open $96 billion drugs market further

-TOKYO (Reuters) - The Japanese government might allow seriously ill patients to use medical treatments not yet approved in Japan under a compassionate use” system, adding to signs the country is opening the door further to foreign pharmaceutical companies.
+TOKYO, March 13 (Reuters) - The Japanese government might allow seriously ill patients to use medical treatments not yet approved in Japan under a “compassionate use” system, adding to signs the country is opening the door further to foreign pharmaceutical companies.

 Japan has been traditionally slow to approve new treatments developed overseas for its $96 billion drug market, the world’s second largest, due in part to safety concerns.